-If you’d like you can ask us to provide details of the personal information we hold about you, under the Data Protection Act 1998.
+If you’d like you can ask us to provide details of the personal information we hold about you, under the 2018 EU General Data Protection Regulation (GDPR).

 To request this information, please email us at [email protected] or write to Gransnet Limited, Studios 13-16, Deane House Studios, 27 Greenwood Place, London NW5 1LB.